StasDoskalenko/react-native-google-fit/docs/INSTALLATION.md

   Create credentials
   * 1).
 Credential Type
-   Fitness API, check userdata
+        <br/>Fitness API, check userdata
   * 2).
 OAuth Consent Screen
-   Add your App name (it can be any but it will show up the name when asking authentication in your app), Add email
+        </br>Add your App name (it can be any but it will show up the name when asking authentication in your app)
+        </br>Add email
   * 3).
 Scopes (optional)
-   Skip this part since we can ask permission in App.
+        </br>Skip this part since we can ask permission in App.
   * 4).
 OAuth Client ID
      * Applicatin type: `Android`, it can be vary depends on your own app.
      * Name: `Android client 1` for demo purpose
-     * Package name
+     * Package name:
-       You can find your package name in
+       </br>You can find your package name in `AndroidManifest.xml` under the android folder
        ![image](https://user-images.githubusercontent.com/35160613/123344320-9972b280-d521-11eb-9661-6d5f3dedb481.png)
-       in this demo it's `com.authexamplets`
+       </br>in this demo it's `com.authexamplets`
      * SHA-1: `SHA1: XX:XX:XX:XX:XX...` you obtained previously
   * 5).
 Your Credentials
-       Nothing you need to do.
+        </br>Nothing you need to do.

 After that, Go to your `OAuth consent screen`, there are two ways you can do
    * publish your app without verification to let everyone mess around
    * add test user email so your developed app can only be accessed by the test user only.
    ![image](https://user-images.githubusercontent.com/35160613/123345598-6da4fc00-d524-11eb-93b5-887be9613ab5.png)

-After basic code into your app.
+Now add basic code into your app.
 You should be good to go.

    ![image](https://user-images.githubusercontent.com/35160613/123345665-93320580-d524-11eb-8c92-f9d2694e6eb3.png)